erik73/repository-edge/steve/README.md

 [![Release][release-shield]][release] ![Project Stage][project-stage-shield] ![Project Maintenance][maintenance-shield]

-SteVe OCCP server.
+SteVe OCPP server.

 ## About

-Steve is an OCCP server for communicationg with charge points
+Steve is an OCPP server for communicationg with charge points

 ## WARNING!
 THIS IS AN EDGE VERSION!